nagaoka919/nagaoka919/README.md

-## Hi there 👋
+## Hi there 👋 🌎 🛰️

 ### Profile
-- I'm a doctoral student of Hokkaido University
+- I'm a doctoral student of Hokkaido University.
-- I study crustal deformation and remote sensing in space geodesy lab.
+- I'm studying about crustal deformation and remote sensing in space geodesy lab.
-- My current research interest is interseismic crustal deformation and strain rate
+- My current research interest is interseismic crustal deformation and strain rate.
 ### Tools
 I uses space geodetic tools:
 - InSAR